-All cars are built to the same NGTC regulations.
-First introduced in 2011 for an initial five year period, these technical regulations are designed to dramatically reduce the design, build and running costs of the cars and engines.
-TOCA extended these regulations for a further six years from 2016.
+All cars have been built to the same NGTC regulations.
+These technical regulations are designed to dramatically reduce the design, build and running costs of the cars and engines.

 NGTC allows independent teams to compete on a level playing field against manufacturer-backed efforts by keeping costs down whilst at the same time rewarding precise engineering and all-important split-second strategy.